reactivesw/category/docs/admin_requirement.md

 # Admin-Web Requirement on Category
-This document describes the requirement of admin-web on category service
+This document describes the requirement of admin-web on category service.

 ## 1. Introduction

 Category service is used to manage category.
 The functions category service provides to admin-web as below:
 + create category
 + delete category
 + update category
 + get all category